homeops-tech/homeops-tech.github.io/_posts/2020-08-09-Razor-and-Cloud-Init.md

 The new systemd item is simply a runner for the postinstall script that calls cloud-init

 > Cloud-init seems well documented in some ways and not in others.
 My initial assumption was that I would not have to run these commands if I simply enabled the systemd items for cloud-init.
 However in testing that didn't work and so the script is essentially running cloud-init.

+The updated task and the custom broker above are essentially modified versions of the ones you find [here](https://github.com/acidprime/puppet-razor/tree/master/files).
+I might add these to my fork in the future, but at the moment as they are site specific I add them to my profile modules' files directory.